 I began writing poetry and studying piano at age six and performed opera in choir in middle school.
 Disenchanted with classical training after competing in the Los Angeles vocal finals as a soloist, I began songwriting and teaching myself guitar.
 I dropped out of high school at sixteen and enrolled in college.
 Choosing not to continue studying music, I pursued art and writing instead.
 After several years of struggling to survive and go to school, I dropped out of college in order to take a full time position managing a photography studio.

 After managing and photographing for the studio, I started my own photography business and began showing fine art.
 I had several exhibitions and in collaboration with a non profit created a local arts grant.
 I worked primarily as a portrait and event photographer for over a decade.

 In 2008 I decided to return my focus to music.
 I held a live acoustic performance at the Ojai Coffee Connection and from that show formed my first rock ‘n’ roll band.
 We debuted Attasalina & The Seraphim Rising at a former mortuary turned 90 seat theater in April 2009.

-After performing to many more packed houses in their home town of Ojai, Ca., Attasalina & The Seraphim Rising were invited to record at a studio in LA.
-They tracked a six song EP entitled “Life In Suspension” at the legendary Swing House Studios in Hollywood, Ca. Over the next 8 months, I went back to the studio when I could to complete the record.
-We released a six song EP entitled “Life In Suspension” on Bandcamp on Halloween in 2011 as The Seraphim Rising followed by a CD and merch release from a successful Kickstarter campaign in June 2012.
+In 2010, they performed regularly to many more packed houses and were invited by DJ Christopher the Minister to record at his friend’s studio in LA.
+The Seraphim Rising tracked a six song EP entitled “Life In Suspension” at the legendary Swing House Studios in Hollywood, Ca. Over the next 8 months, I went back to the studio when I could to complete the record.
+We released a six song EP entitled “Life In Suspension” on Bandcamp on Halloween in 2011 followed by a CD release from a successful Kickstarter campaign in June 2012.